-MCC is a supportive community, applauding the individual and diverse gifts of children and adults.
-As a dedicated, authentic Montessori program, we recognize the child as the foundation of peace.
-To that end, our classrooms are safe and nurturing environments where the child is allowed to explore and discover his or her unique place in the world.
-Our Montessori teaching enables us to strive to understand the individual needs of each child in our care, including their physical, social, emotional, intellectual, and spiritual needs, while we create an interdependent community to help propel success and support development.
+MCC is an authentic Montessori community, applauding the individual and diverse gifts of children and adults.
+Our classrooms are safe and nurturing environments where the child is allowed to explore and discover his or her unique place in the world.
+Our Montessori teaching enables us to strive to understand the individual needs of each child in our care, including their physical, social, emotional, intellectual, and spiritual needs, while we create an interdependent community to help generate acceptance of each individual as we mutually nurture and support development.

 Our environments are aesthetically designed to invite the child to learn with a full heart, mind, and spirit.
 We work closely with families to support and nurture the healthy development of children.
 Our teachers are supported and sustained with ongoing Montessori training and professional development in a warm, familial environment that inspires dedication and personal growth.

-As a small business, we contribute to the local economy by using local resources and drawing employees and business support from the surrounding area.
+As a small, family business, we contribute to the local economy by using local resources and drawing employees and business support from the surrounding area.

-Offering the highest quality in childcare and education services appropriate to the needs of the communities we serve, our program is designed to invite the child to learn with a full heart, mind, and spirit, and to support and nurture the parents and teachers who surround each child on their important journey from infancy to early childhood.
+Offering the highest quality in childcare and educational services appropriate to the needs of the communities we serve, our program is designed to invite the child to learn with a full heart, mind, and spirit and to support and nurture the parents and teachers who surround each child on their important journey from infancy to early childhood.

 Our logo exemplifies the ideals of our Center.
-We are, at our heart, a Montessori Center, supporting the children in our care, at each level of their development—infant, toddler, early childhood—as they reach their potential.
-We aim to assist them as they grow toward independence, confidence, and self-esteem, and to help each develops a lifelong habit of learning, curiosity, and collaboration.
+We are, at our heart, a Montessori Center, supporting the children in our care at each level of their development—infant, toddler, and early childhood—as they reach their potential.
+We aim to assist them as they grow toward independence, confidence, and self-esteem and to help each develop a lifelong habit of learning, agency, perseverance, curiosity, and collaboration.

 It is the light of their natural intelligence that we look to nurture.